ChrisW-priv/PersonalVault/projects/Poker playing AI.md

 ---
-title: "Poker playing AI"
+title: Poker playing AI
-description: ""
+description: Project to learn the idea of GANNs or Markov Chains in practice.
-date: "2025-04-30"
+date: 2025-04-30
 tags:
   - project
-important: true
+important: false
 status: todo
 ---